 DMEXCO 2018: In-House, White Label, and CTV as Key Trends

 DMEXCO 2018 has proved its “Cannes for geeks” reputation just another time.
-The conference was hosting 1,000+ ad tech experts, influencers, and industry leaders, as well, it managed to attract 40,000 visitors from all over the world.
-Judging purely by numbers that’s a success.
-Being a part of the conference was a great opportunity for SmartyAds to gain the new insights, discover emerging trends, share personal professional experiences and business practices with ad tech community and our tech partners like Papyrus.
+The conference was hosting 1,000+ ad tech experts, influencers, and industry leaders.
+Apart from this, 40,000 guests from all over the world visited the conference.
+Judging purely by numbers that's a success.
+Participation in the conference was a great opportunity for SmartyAds to gain new insights, discover emerging trends, share personal professional experiences and business practices with the ad tech community and our tech partners like Papyrus.

 Companies ally to grow stronger